fraenkel-lab/OmicsIntegrator/README.md

 the `--outdir` option of the garnet script.

 - **events_to_genes.xls***: This file is a tab-delimited file that takes every epigenetic event and maps it to the closest gene and records its distance to the transcription start site.
+- **events_to_genes.fsa***: This file is a FASTA-formated file that only contains those sequences that are near transcription start sites to avoid scanning regions out of range.

 - **events_to_genes_with_motifs.txt**: Result of motif scanning